-The gorgeousness of State Parks in Florida doesn’t get any better than what you’ll find at John Pennekamp Coral Reef State Park.
+Looking for the best snorkeling in Florida?
+The natural gorgeousness of State Parks in Florida doesn’t get any better than what you’ll find at John Pennekamp Coral Reef State Park.
 In fact, it is here that you can visit the first undersea park and only living coral reef in the US, with the ability to explore the plethora of colorful and diverse underwater marine life.

 Bill Baggs is home to Florida’s historical 109-step lighthouse and the oldest standing structure in Miami.
 Once a stop on the Underground Railroad, this park not only holds historical value but has some of the best beaches on the Atlantic.

-De Leon Springs State Park is not only fantastic for swimming, canoeing, hiking, and exploring the oldest attraction in Florida, the Fountain of Youth, but it is also popular for its unique make-them-yourself pancake house at an Old Spanish Sugar Mill.
+Home to one of the best springs in Central Florida, De Leon Springs State Park is a fantastic spot for swimming, canoeing and hiking.
+You can also enjoy exploring the oldest attraction in Florida, the Fountain of Youth, or visit its unique make-them-yourself pancake house at an Old Sugar Mill Pancake House.

 If you’re looking for the most unblemished beaches in Florida, head to Grayton Beach State Park.
 This beach covers over 2,000 acres of impressive beach, including a rare coastal dune lake that is ideal for kayaking, paddle boarding, canoeing, and fishing.